deckhouse/secrets-store-integration/docs/USAGE.md

     csi:
       driver: secrets-store.csi.deckhouse.io
       volumeAttributes:
-        secretsStoreImport: "myapp"
+        secretsStoreImport: "myapp-ssi"
 ```

-Once these resources have been applied, a `backend` pod will be started.
-In it, there will be a `/mnt/secrets` directory with the `secrets` volume mounted.
-The directory will contain a `db-password` file with the password for the Vault database.
+Once these resources have been applied, a pod will be created, inside which a container named `backend` will then be started.
+This container's filesystem will have a directory `/mnt/secrets`, with the `secrets` volume mounted to it.
+The directory will contain a `db-password` file with the password for database (`DB_PASS`) from the Stronghold key-value store.

 Check the pod logs after it has been successfully started (you should see the contents of the `/mnt/secrets/db-password` file):